Constructive-Tyranny/renegadex-wine-setup-script/README.md

 ## Features and usage.
 Although the script has the potential to be fully automatic, I've a general tendency to not do that.
 Users should be aware of what they're using and doing.
-The script will first create a new wineprefix called: RenegadeXWine.
+The script will create a new wineprefix called: RenegadeXWine.
 And then proceed with downloading the DLL's necessary to run both the UDK.exe and the launcher.

 ### Usage